-Description of the development The proposed development is for Building Works Assessable against the Planning Scheme for a Shed Reasons for Decision a) The development does not increase likelihood or consequences of flood damage, either on-site or to any other property or infrastructure; b) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; c) The proposed development does not compromise the relevant State Planning Policy; and d) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.
-Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: Flood Hazard Overlay Code Compliance with assessment benchmarks The development was assessed against all of the assessment benchmarks listed above and complies with all of these with the exception listed below.
-Assessment Reasons for the approval despite non- Benchmark compliance with benchmark

-Flood Hazard Overlay Code (PO4) The proposed shed will be a non-habitable structure used for the purpose of storage associated with the existing rural use on the site.
-The doors of the shed will be kept open during a flood event, ensuring there is no loss of flood storage or alteration to the flow characteristics of the floodplain.
-Therefore, the proposal will not increase the risk to people or property and is considered to achieve the performance outcome.
-Matters prescribed by regulation The Central QueThe Rockhampt The Rockhampton Region Planning Scheme 2015; and The common material, being the material submitted with the
+Description of the development The proposed development is for Building Works Assessable against the Planning Scheme for an extension to a Dwelling House.
+Reasons for Decision a) Assessment of the development against the relevant code demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment or local character and amenity; and b) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.
+Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: • Character Overlay Code.
+Compliance with assessment benchmarks The development was assessed against all of the assessment benchmarks listed above and complies with all of these with the exception listed below.
+Assessment Benchmark Reasons for the approval despite non- compliance with benchmark Character Overlay Code PO8 The open carport with a total width of 6.2 metres and a front setback of approximately 550 millimetres does not wholly comply with the Acceptable Outcomes 8.1.1 and 8.1.2.
+Despite this, the overall design is appropriate for the built form, scale and character of the original building and surrounding buildings in the street.
+The carport's front façade will remain open to ensure it is not visually dominant and the reduced road frontage setback is consistent with the neighbouring property.
+Therefore, the proposal is considered to achieve the performance outcome.
+Matters prescribed by regulation The Rockhampton Region Planning Scheme 2015 (version 2.1); and The common material, being the material submitted with the application.